-- Delegate things out to family members or hire someone to do your ironing or cleaning because you need time for you, time to be kind to yourself.
+- Delegate things out to family members or hire someone to do your ironing or cleaning because you need time for yourself, time to be kind to yourself.

 I know as mothers we tend to want to do everything ourselves but you don’t need to do everything yourself.
 Learn to let go and delegate things out to others.

 - Unplug from your social media.
-Turn off notification, turn off the phone, stop scrolling through your social media applications and unplug.
+Turn off notifications, turn off the phone, stop scrolling through your social media applications and unplug.
 When you unplug you are less likely to be distracted unnecessarily.